jwplayer/applicaster-docs/advertisements.md

 | mind=(slot_minimum_duration)          | Static Value | Entered by publisher |
 | maxd=(slot_maximum_duration)          | Static Value | Entered by publisher |

+## On what platform are ads supported?
+Ads are supported through JWplatform on IOS, Android, Apple TV, Android TV, Firebase and Roku and LG tv.

 <!--
 ## How do ads work?